nnnnnzo/AudioFileTranslator/README.md

 </br>`$ pip install SpeechRecognition`

 ## AFT Engine
 "AFT_Engine.py" is the module version of AFT.
+It's made to be used inside another script without taking space.
 ### Installation
 To use AFT Engine, it's required to move "AFT_Engine.py" in the same directory of your own python script.
 ### Importation and usage